It's never taken longer for US businesses to fill a job opening

-Job openings in the US rose to a record 5.788 million in April.

-And it’s also taking businesses a record amount of time to fill these openings.
+Not only is the number of job openings in America the highest it’s ever been, but it’s also taking businesses a record amount of time to fill those openings.

-US businesses took an average of 29.3 working days to fill a job opening in April, according to DHI Group’s DHI-DFH Mean Vacancy Duration measure.
+According to Dice Holdings’ DHI-DFH Mean Vacancy Duration measure, it took US businesses an average of 29 days to fill a job opening in July.

-That’s an all-time high, and a solid uptick from March’s revised 27.7 days.

-DHI bases the number on data from the the BLS’s Job Openings & Labour Turnover Survey (JOLTS).
-A job is considered to be filled when someone accepts an offer to take an open position.
+Dice bases the number using data from the the BLS’s Job Openings & Labour Turnover Survey (JOLTS).
+A job is filled when someone accepts an offer to take an open position.

-Generally speaking, economists argue that longer vacancy durations combined with falling unemployment rates suggests that the labour market is tightening.

-However, alternatively, it could also be that there’s a mismatch between employees’ skills and what employers are looking for — which is bad for both parties.
+“Longer vacancy durations and falling unemployment rates point to a considerable tightening of labour markets in recent months,” said University of Chicago’s Steven Davis.
+“Wage pressures are likely to intensify if the economy continues along this path.”

+This is another piece of good news for the labour market, which is big considering the Fed’s rate hike decision next week will have a lot to do with American jobs.

 Business Insider Emails & Alerts